 It’s important, then, to remember that while the Bible addresses many issues, it does not speak directly to all issues.

 Different degrees of clarity

-In his book Telling the Truth, Marvin Olasky provides a helpful analogy, comparing the Bible’s various degrees of direction to the six classes of whitewater rapids.
+In his book Reformed Journalism, Marvin Olasky provides a helpful analogy, comparing the Bible’s various degrees of direction to the six classes of whitewater rapids.
 Class One rapids can be navigated by anyone, while Class Six rapids are all but impossible.

 Examples of Class One issues are homosexuality and euthanasia.
 While these are hot topics in today’s Church, the Bible’s condemnation of homosexuality and murder are so clear that they can only be misconstrued by those trying to twist Scripture.
 To pretend that these issues are anything other than black and white issues is to act as if the Bible as a whole is either obscure or meaningless.

 CLASS TWO: Clear, though implicit, biblical position